 I was tempted to buy an ancient sewing machine but that was where I drew the line.
 Overall, I think I had a successful haul.

 I was born in Guyana (South America), and moved to Brooklyn, New York just shy of becoming a teenager.
-Though Brooklyn was my home for 16 years, my heart remained in Guyana.
+Though Brooklyn was my home for more than half of my life, my heart remained in Guyana.
 Talk about being torn in two!

 I think I was bitten by the Wanderlust Bug at a young age.
 Too broke to travel, I read instead.
 And you know what they say about reading?
 (They say a lot of things so any quote you choose may work for this purpose).
 Due to an unhealthy obsession with books, I developed a passion for writing & telling stories.
 I like my writings most times.